 The Importance of Knowing the Craft of the Panama Hat

-Undoubtedly, after reading this, it will easy to remember and appreciate all of the detail and craft that goes into making these Superfino Panama Hats.
+Undoubtedly, after reading this, it will be easy to remember and appreciate all of the detail and craft that goes into making these Superfino Panama Hats.

-In the light of travel restrictions in place worldwide, the New York Times is turning to photojournalists who can help transport you, virtually, to some of our planet’s most beautiful and intriguing places.
+In light of travel restrictions in place worldwide, the New York Times is turning to photojournalists who can help transport you, virtually, to some of our planet’s most beautiful and intriguing places.

 Visit their article A Glimpse Inside the Workshops of the World’s Finest Panama Hat Makers, to view the images of the process of these beautiful hats.